Jarryn Skeete

-Jarryn Skeete (born April 16, 1993) is a Canadian professional basketball player for the Sudbury Five of the National Basketball League of Canada.
+Jarryn Nathaniel Skeete (born April 16, 1993) is a Canadian professional basketball player for the Sudbury Five of the National Basketball League of Canada.
 He played college basketball for Buffalo.

 College career

 Over his four-year Buffalo career, Skeete played for three different head coaches.
 As a freshman, Skeete was named to the Mid-American Conference (MAC) All-Freshman Team.
 He had 18 points in a game against Akron that broke the Zips' 18-game winning streak.
 As a sophomore, Skeete moved to shooting guard to allow Shannon Evans to play point.
 Buffalo went 23-10 in his junior season and reached the NCAA Tournament before bowing out to West Virginia, a game in which Skeete finished scoreless.
 He averaged 9.1 points per game on the year.
 He helped persuade the school to hire Nate Oats as coach after Bobby Hurley left the program.
 Skeete averaged 7.9 points, 3.2 rebounds and 2.2 assists per game as a senior.
 Skeete graduated with a degree in communications.